 Females build the nests, using her beak to weave together materials and her body to give the nest its shape.
 Nests can be quite variable depending on where they are built.
 Sometimes ground nests get just a fine lining of grasses or pine needles.
 Other nests may be built on a foundation of twigs, leaves and moss, then lined with grasses, ferns, rootlets, hair, and fine pieces of moss.
 The nests usually take 3-7 days to build, and when finished they are 3-5.5 inches across, with an inner diameter of 2.4-2.8 inches and depth of 1.6-2.8 inches.
 It’s rare for a junco to reuse a nest.

-Dark-eyed Juncos are numerous and widespread, though the North American Breeding Bird Survey reports that populations declined by about 1.2 percent per year between 1966 and 2010, resulting in a cumulative decline of 41 percent.
-Partners in Flight estimates the global breeding population at 200 million with 81 percent spending some part of the year in the U.S., 65 percent in Canada, and 7 percent in Mexico.
-They rate a 6 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Dark-eyed Juncos are numerous and widespread, though the North American Breeding Bird Survey reports that populations declined by about 0.7% per year between 1966 and 2019, resulting in a cumulative decline of 31%.
+Partners in Flight estimates a global breeding population of 220 million and rates the species 8 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.Back to top

 Dunne, P. (2006).
 Pete Dunne's essential field guide companion.
 Houghton Mifflin Harcourt, New York, USA.

 Ehrlich, P. R., D. S. Dobkin, and D. Wheye (1988).
 The Birder's Handbook.
 A Field Guide to the Natural History of North American Birds, Including All Species That Regularly Breed North of Mexico.
 Simon and Schuster Inc., New York, NY, USA.